Can You Really Be A Workaholic?

 Mindfulness and meditation, along with other stress reduction techniques are important to use with a high workload.
 Mindfulness practices, including meditation, are proven to reduce stress, improve heart health, and increase wellbeing.
 More importantly, they commonly bring people to a feeling of connectivity and universality, helping them to create meaning in their lives which supersedes the importance of work.

-Workaholism and co-occurring mental health conditions can often lead to the impulsive and abusive use of drugs and alcohol.
+Work addiction and co-occurring mental health conditions can often lead to the impulsive and abusive use of drugs and alcohol.
 If you are struggling with substance abuse and co-occurring psychiatric issues, there is help available.
+We also offer an executives recovery program.
 Call Get Real Recovery today for information on our residential treatment programs designed to help you succeed in sobriety.
 866-983-3651.